nsimmonds/nickoin/doc/README.md

-Litecoin Core
+nickoin Core
 =============

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin transactions, which requires approximately 22 gigabytes of disk space.
+nickoin Core is the original nickoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of nickoin transactions, which requires approximately 22 gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org/).
+To download nickoin Core, visit [nickoin.org](https://nickoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin Core on your native platform.
+The following are some helpful notes on how to run nickoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/litecoin-qt` (GUI) or
+- `bin/nickoin-qt` (GUI) or
-- `bin/litecoind` (headless)
+- `bin/nickoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run litecoin-qt.exe.
+Unpack the files into a directory, and then run nickoin-qt.exe.

 ### macOS

-Drag Litecoin Core to your applications folder, and then run Litecoin Core.
+Drag nickoin Core to your applications folder, and then run nickoin Core.

 ### Need Help?

-* See the documentation at the [Litecoin Wiki](https://litecoin.info/) for help and more information.
+* See the documentation at the [nickoin Wiki](https://nickoin.info/) for help and more information.
-* Ask for help on [#litecoin](https://webchat.freenode.net/#litecoin) on Freenode.
-If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#litecoin).
+* Ask for help on [#nickoin](https://webchat.freenode.net/#nickoin) on Freenode.
+If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#nickoin).
-* Ask for help on the [LitecoinTalk](https://litecointalk.io/) forums, in the [Technical Support board](https://litecointalk.io/c/technical-support).
+* Ask for help on the [nickoinTalk](https://nickointalk.io/) forums, in the [Technical Support board](https://nickointalk.io/c/technical-support).

 Building
 ---------------------
-The following are developer notes on how to build Litecoin Core on your native platform.
+The following are developer notes on how to build nickoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)